tam0w/valorant-data-extraction/docs/INSTALLATION.md

 # Practistics Installation Guide

 This guide will walk you through the process of setting up Practistics on your computer.
-By the end, you'll have everything you need to start capturing valuable data from your Valorant scrims.
+By the end, you'll have everything you need to start capturing valuable data from your VALORANT scrims.

 ## Prerequisites